 Most characters in idea bases stories have a flat character arc.
-Flat character arcs do not focus on character growth or change.
+Flat character arcs don’t focus on character growth or change.
 I discuss character arcs at length in The Basic Character Creation Workbook, but this is the sort of story that the flat arc is perfect for.

 Agatha Christie’s “locked room” mysteries are the best example of how minimally developed characters can still produce an interesting story.
 Each character is a fixed archetype with a few quirks to make them interesting and to make them legitimate suspects of the crime.

-Idea stories exist in other genres in a larger, more intentional way.
+Idea stories exist in other genres as well in a larger, more intentional way.

 Science Fiction frequently flirts with ideas about politics, class, and race.
 Women’s fiction challenges societal expectations and patriarchal ideas.
 Those characters tend to remain fixed as well.

 There is a misconception, however, that ideas stories have “bad” characterization.
+I don’t believe that’s true.
 The characters in an idea story have at the right amount of development for that kind of story.